Capillary Hemangioma: 4 month-old female with occlusive vascular lesion of right upper eyelid

 Course: The examination and history are consistent with a capillary hemangioma of the right upper eyelid resulting in nearly total occlusion.
 Orbital echography demonstrated no intraorbital extension of the lesion.
 Due to the severity of the ptosis, amblyopia is a serious concern in this patient.
 Strict part-time occlusion of the left eye was continued and repeated intralesional steroid injections were offered.
 If the lesion continues to severely restrict vision in spite of repeated steroid injections, additional oral steroids or surgical excision should be considered.

 Discussion: The history and presenting appearance of this patient are classic for capillary hemangioma.
 As the name implies, the lesions are made up of masses of very small-caliber vessels, and are created by abnormal growth of vascular endothelial cells.
 Therefore, capillary hemangiomas are hamartomas -- abnormal proliferations of tissue in a normal location.
-The lesion has a low rate of blood flow and is non-pulsatile.
+Unlike cavernous hemangiomas, which are usually found within the orbit, capillary hemangioma lesions tend to be less fibrotic, more cellular and typically unencapsulated.
+These lesions typically have a low rate of blood flow and are non-pulsatile.

-In the vast majority of cases, the history and presentation of a periorbital capillary hemangioma is so typical as to be diagnositic.
-Caregivers will usually describe a growing red or purple spot that was not present at birth but becomes larger and thicker over the first few months of life.
+In the vast majority of cases, the history and presentation of a periorbital capillary hemangioma is so typical as to be diagnostic.
+Caregivers will usually describe a growing red or purple spot that was not present at birth, but becomes larger and thicker over the first few months of life.
 The lesion will blanch with pressure, which is helpful in distinguishing it from the non-blanching port-wine stain of Sturge-Weber syndrome.
-While most hemangiomas are not present at birth, more than half of them will manifest by 1-2months of age and 90-100% of the lesions will be present by 6-8months of age.
+While most hemangiomas are not present at birth, more than half of them will manifest by 1-2 months of age and 90-100% of the lesions will be present by 6-8 months of age.
 The peak size of the lesion is reached by 6-12 months, at which point the hemangioma - left untreated - will remain stable for a time before beginning to involute.
 In fact, spontaneous involution is the rule for untreated capillary hemangiomas, with progressive involution continuing until age 8.
 The classic teaching is that 40% of hemangiomas completely regress by age 4 and 80% completely regress by age 8.
 It is important to educate concerned parents about the natural course of involution.
+Nonetheless, a small proportion of these lesions can leave scars or other dermatologic changes to the tissues as they involute.

-Less commonly used (and controversial) treatments include interferon alfa-2a, external beam irradiation, and various laser treatments (including CO2, argon, and Nd:YAG laser).
-Pulsed dye laser has also been used with some success, but only in very superficial lesions.
-The use of topical steroid creams (such as clobetasol) has also been reported, but the response has been both slower and less impressive (without avoiding the associated risk of elevated intraocular pressure and glaucoma that is associated with steroid use).
-Certainly, topical steroid should not be the only treatment for lesions where vision is affected by occlusion, amblyopia or mass effect.
+beam irradiation, interventional radiologic embolization, and various laser treatments (including CO2, argon, and Nd:YAG laser).
+Pulsed dye laser has also been used with some success, but only in very superficial lesions as usually this laser modality does not penetrate deeper than 1-2 mm.
+The use of topical steroid creams (e.g., clobetasol) has also been reported, but the response has been both slower and less impressive.

 The ophthalmologist should be aware that many children with periorbital hemangioma may also have intraorbital extension of the lesion and/or systemic angiogenic lesions (including pulmonary, soft-tissue and/or skin lesions).
 B-scan ultrasonography of the orbit is helpful in determining the posterior extent of suspicious lesions while chest or abdominal imaging may uncover other hemangiomas.
 Some patients with large visceral capillary hemangiomas may develop thrombocytopenia, a condition known as Kasabach-Merritt syndrome.
 If the child bruises or bleeds easily or angiomatous lesions are suspected, a pediatrician should be involved in the work-up and treatment of the patient.
-As mentioned above, the pediatrician should also be involved if oral steroids are required for treatment of the lesion.
+Other conditions such as PHACE syndrome (PHACE = posterior fossa, hemangioma, arterial lesions, cardiac abnormalities, eye abnormalities - a cutaneous neurovascular syndrome characterized by large, segmental hemangiomas of the head and neck along with congenital anomalies of the brain, heart, eyes and/or chest wall) should also be considered.EPIDEMIOLOGY

 |